smeredith/smeredith.github.io/_posts/2021-04-13-teensy-radio-interface.md

 ![noise floor]({{ site.baseurl }}/images/teensy-radio-interface/noise-floor.png)

-This measurement was taken with the radio connected and turned off.
+This measurement was taken with Waveforms Spectrum running with the interface selected as the input device.
+The radio was connected and turned off.
 It is an average of 100 sweeps.
 I'm not an expert here, but from what I've read, this is a very good result for a noise floor.
 I do see a small spike at 3.7kHz.